census-instrumentation/opencensus-website/content/glossary.md

 ---

 **Child Span**
-A span with a parent span; it represents a call that originates from an already traced one.
+A span with a parent span; it represents a unit of work that originates from an existing span.
 A span MAY or MAY NOT be a child and spans can coexist as siblings on the same level.

 ---